 \section{Introduction}

-Competing risk analysis is a specialized extension of survival analysis that focuses on situations where multiple mutually exclusive events can occur, meaning that the occurrence of one event precludes the occurrence of others.
-Traditional survival analysis assumes a single event type and typically treats competing events as independent censoring events, implying that if one event occurs, the other could still happen if time were to continue indefinitely.
-While this assumption holds in cases where censoring arises due to study termination or voluntary withdrawal, it becomes invalid in the presence of competing risks, where one event inherently precludes another \citep{beyersmann_et_al_2012, pintilie_2006}.
+Competing risk analysis is an extension of survival analysis for settings where multiple mutually exclusive events can occur, such that the occurrence of one event precludes the others.
+Traditional survival methods assume a single event type and typically treat competing events as independent censoring, implying that if one event occurs, the other could still happen given more time.
+While this assumption is valid for censoring due to study termination or withdrawal, it fails in the presence of competing risks, where one outcome inherently precludes another \citep{beyersmann_et_al_2012, pintilie_2006}.

-For instance, in a study on survival after transplantation, competing risks could include death due to an underlying disease or death due to transplant-related complications.
-If a patient dies from the disease, they can no longer experience transplant-related mortality, and vice versa.
-In such cases, standard survival analysis techniques, such as the Kaplan-Meier estimator, can overestimate survival probabilities, as they assume that competing events do not affect the primary event \citep{kalbfleisch_prentice_2002}.
-Similarly, the widely used Cox proportional hazards model assumes proportional hazards across event types, which may not hold in competing risk settings \citep{fine_gray_1999}.
+For example, in transplantation studies, competing risks include death from the underlying disease or from transplant-related complications: once one occurs, the other cannot.
+In such cases, standard survival methods like the Kaplan–Meier estimator can overestimate survival probabilities, since they ignore the impact of competing events \citep{kalbfleisch_prentice_2002}.
+Likewise, the Cox proportional hazards model assumes proportional hazards across event types, which may not hold in competing risk settings \citep{fine_gray_1999}.

-Competing risk analysis explicitly accounts for alternative outcomes, ensuring accurate and interpretable inferences.
-This approach is particularly critical in healthcare, where patients may face multiple causes of mortality, such as cancer-related versus cardiovascular deaths \citep{andersen_et_al_2012}, and in engineering, where mechanical systems can fail due to various competing failure mechanisms \citep{crowder_2001}.
+Competing risk analysis explicitly incorporates alternative outcomes, yielding more accurate and interpretable inferences.
+This is particularly critical in healthcare, where patients may die from different causes (e.g., cancer vs. cardiovascular disease) \citep{andersen_et_al_2012}, and in engineering, where systems may fail due to distinct mechanisms \citep{crowder_2001}.